 Factors that would impact the choice of a MMM product to select are:

 a) Marketing channels – what are the channels used?
 Is it the traditional radio, newspaper, television, or the more used online platforms today?

 b) Analysis of marketing Results – It is vital to see the results that every marketing channel delivered to tell the impact that non-marketing-related factors had on performance.

 c) Statistical reliability based on the extent of the data set chosen for analysis – it is paramount for the system to use an accurate and proven statistical modeling method such as regression analysis.

 d) Feedback/Reporting – after analysis, feedback on how and what changes you should make comes quite in handy.
 The results should be used to forecast and to inform future marketing plans.

 e) Data collection- To analyze data, a diverse & large database as well as involvement of various stakeholders may be needed.

 f) Level of detail – Detailed insights about the things that matter is important.
 Discerning which data to measure and what they are able to measure is vital.
 Data quality cannot be overlooked, so organizations will need to spend time aggregating and cleansing data from internal databases, third-party sources, or both.
-From this big database, it is critical to identify the data important for analysis.
+From this big database, it is critical to identifying data important for analysis.

 4. Ad Effectiveness Tools